 If you want to maximize your brainpower, you have to master the three pillars of rest:

-• Quality: If you’re waking up every hour or sleeping in a noisy dorm, you aren't reaching the deep sleep stages needed to lock in your memories.
+- Quality: Waking up frequently or sleeping in a noisy environment prevents you from reaching the deep sleep stages needed to store memories.

-• Consistency: This is the secret weapon.
-Going to bed and waking up at the same time—even on weekends—trains your brain to enter deep sleep more efficiently.
+- Consistency: Going to bed and waking up at the same time, even on weekends, trains your brain to enter deep sleep more efficiently.

 In fact, the MIT study found that consistency in sleep timing was just as important, if not more so, than the total number of hours slept when predicting a student's GPA.